k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 # CDC Messages

 Fabric's Change Data Capture (CDC) solution notifies external systems about data changes published via Kafka and also offers cross-instance Search capabilities through its built-in integration with Elasticsearch.

 When defining LU in the Fabric Studio, selected tables and columns can be set to publish CDC messages each time they are updated.
-For example, to notify an external consumer system about a customer's change of address, in the CUSTOMER LU, the following columns are defined as CDC indexes in the ADDRESS table:
+For example, to notify an external consumer system about a customer's change of address, the following columns are defined as CDC indexes in the ADDRESS table in the CUSTOMER LU:
 -  STATE
 -  CITY
 -  STREET